GregoryGreenfield/Greggles/README.md

 - 👋 Hi, I’m @bazeriah
-- 👀 I’m interested in switching from radiotherapy engineering to software development
+- 👀 I’m currently switching from radiotherapy engineering to software development
 - 🌱 I’m currently creating some programs that pique my fancy!
 <!---
 bazeriah/bazeriah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.